jeremyckahn/shifty/README.md

 Filters are used for transforming the properties of a tween at various points in a `tweenable` instance's lifecycle.
 Filters differ from hooks because they get executed for all `Tweenable` instances globally.
 Just define a filter once, attach it to `Tweenable.prototype`, and all `new` instances of `Tweenable` will have access to it.

-Here's an annotated, example of a filter:
+Here's an annotated example of a filter:

 ````javascript
 Tweenable.prototype.filter.doubler = {